William Pickens: Biography

 Pickens, the son of freed slaves who became tenant farmers, was born on January 15, 1881, in Anderson County, South Carolina.
 His family moved when he was young and he was raised mostly in Arkansas.
 Before this move, he received a basic education.
 The entire first year in Arkansas, his parents kept him at home to help with field work to pay off their debt.

-In the winter of 1890, Pickens and his family moved to Argenta, Arkansas (now known as North Little Rock.)
+In the winter of 1890, Pickens and his family moved to Argenta, Arkansas (now known as North Little Rock, Arkansas.)
 His mother believed this town would have improved education and more opportunities for her children to succeed.
 Pickens was able to broaden his world, both because of a longer school term of nine months, and meeting more new people in the growing city.
 Before attending the school in Argenta, Pickens had taught himself to write.

 He began his first term at his new school three months late, but soon developed a newfound appreciation for education and studying.
 Within three months Pickens became the leader of the class, holding the highest rank.
 He always made a one hundred for his daily average in mathematics.

 At the end of his first school year, one of his teachers gave Pickens a gift to mark his punctuality and perfect attendance.
 It was a novel by Charles Beezly, entitled Our Manners and Social Customs.
 This was the first book Pickens read for pleasure, as it was not related to his school texts.
 At the start of Pickens' fourth year at the Argenta school, when he was 13 years old, his mother died.
 He believed that she died because of physical exploitation, ill treatment, and life-threatening health conditions.
 Pickens felt confusion and sorrow, but later wrote that he was reassured by God that his mother wanted him to succeed and would want him to continue his work even without her there to support him.
 He drew from this to build his confidence and faith in his abilities.